cncf/wg-coc/coc-committee-charter-proposed.md

 ## Linux Foundation Liaison

 When a Code of Conduct incident is subject to both the CNCF Code of Conduct and the Linux Foundation Events Code of Conduct, the Linux Foundation may designate a liaison (the “LF Liaison”) to coordinate efforts between the Linux Foundation and the CoC Committee.
 The LF Liaison may participate in CoC Committee discussions and meetings regarding the incident on a non-voting basis.
+The LF Liaison shall comply with the [Confidentiality Policy](https://github.com/cncf/wg-coc/blob/main/coc-incident-resolution-procedures-proposed.md#confidentiality-policy).

+## Governing Board Liaison

+The Governing Board shall designate a representative to serve as a liaison (the "GB Laison") to coordinate efforts between the Governing Board and CoC Committee when the CoC Committee deems such coordination to be in the best interests of the community.
+The GB Liaison shall not participate in investigation or decision-making regarding pending incidents.
+Types of information that the CoC Committee may provide to the GB Liaison includes status of an investigation, number of reports received, general nature of a complaint, whether the CoC Committee itself is performing an investigation or whether an external consultant is performing the investigation, any systemic issues related to the incident that the CoC Committee would like to make the Governing Board aware of, and other information that does not identify the reporters or other confidential information regarding specific incidents.
+Information that identifies a reporter or victim will not be provided to a GB Liaison unless the reporter or victim has consented to disloure of their identity.
+Additionally, the GB Liaison shall comply with the [Confidentiality Policy](https://github.com/cncf/wg-coc/blob/main/coc-incident-resolution-procedures-proposed.md#confidentiality-policy).

 ## How Decisions Are Made